Ctrlpanel-gg/docs/docs/docs/Installation/getting-started.md

 :::info

-It is recommended that you have some sort of Linux experience and MariaDB experience before installing this
+It is recommended that you have some sort of Linux and MariaDB experience before installing this.

 :::